How do LLMs Compute Verbal Confidence: Related Work

-\paragraph{Latent Representations of Uncertainty and Correctness.} A growing body of work demonstrates that LLMs encode information about the quality of their outputs within internal activations, often in ways that diverge from surface-level confidence. \citet{azaria2023internal} showed that models encode a latent representation of truthfulness in their hidden states: classifiers trained on these activations distinguish true from false statements with 60--80\% accuracy, generalizing across topics and outperforming prompting-based methods.
+\paragraph{Latent Representations of Uncertainty and Correctness.} A growing body of work demonstrates that LLMs encode information about the quality of their outputs within internal activations, often in ways that diverge from surface-level confidence. \citet{teplica2025sciurus} find that the same model components contribute to both answer accuracy and decoded uncertainty estimates from P(IK) probes \citep{kadavath2022language}. \citet{azaria2023internal} showed that models encode a latent representation of truthfulness in their hidden states: classifiers trained on these activations distinguish true from false statements with 60--80\% accuracy, generalizing across topics and outperforming prompting-based methods.
 Critically, classifiers trained on these internal activations outperform methods based on output probabilities, which are confounded by factors such as sentence length and token frequency and thus provide less reliable signals of truthfulness.
 Similarly, \citet{liu2025llm} found that activations at the first output token predict answer correctness with approximately 75\% accuracy, and introduced metrics to distinguish correct, incorrect, and irrelevant retrieval contexts directly from model internals.
 These findings align with broader evidence that task-relevant information may be decodable from network activations yet remain dissociated from observed behavior \citep{burns2022discovering, li2023inference, burger2024truth}.

 \paragraph{Mechanistic Interpretability: Activation Steering} Activation steering is a technique for causally intervening on model behavior by adding or subtracting directions in activation space. \citet{turner2023steering} demonstrated that abstract concepts such as love or hate are encoded as approximately linear directions in transformer representations.
 These directions can be recovered through various methods, including contrasting mean activations between conditions that differ along a conceptual dimension.
 Subsequent work has applied steering to modify instruction-following behavior \citep{stolfo2024improving}, reasoning \citep{venhoff2025base}, sycophancy and other traits \citep{panickssery2023steering}, and evaluation-aware responses \citep{hua2025steering}.